YaraElmalah/voyageit-node-mvc/README.md

 5. Start the application: `npm start`
 6. Access the application at: [http://localhost:3000](http://localhost:3000)

+## Environment Variables

+Before running the application, you need to configure the following environment variables in the `.env` file:

+- `PORT`: The port number on which the server will listen.
+By default, it is set to `3000`.
+You can change it to any available port number you prefer.

+- `MONGODB_URI`: The connection string for your MongoDB database.
+Replace this variable with the URI of your MongoDB database to establish a connection.
+For example, `mongodb://username:password@localhost:27017/mydatabase`.

+- `SESSION_ENC`: This variable is used to set the session encryption key.
+It is essential for securely managing user sessions.
+Please provide a strong and unique secret for this variable to enhance security.
+For example, `SESSION_ENC=mysecretenckey123`.

 ## Usage

 1. Set up your user account by registering with VoyageIt.